-The Muslim population around the world is estimated to be at around 1.8 Billion people.
-The Halal and Muslim market is a huge game changer.
+The Muslim population around the world is estimated to be around 1.8 Billion people.
+The Halal and Muslim market is a huge game-changer.
 Today, we will be bringing you 5 young entrepreneurs, all unique and powerful in their own ways.
 All these entrepreneurs have started a business and successfully pushed it to have an inspiring impact on the Halal Market.

 Whether you are an aspiring entrepreneur or want to learn something new, this list of people will definitely inspire you!

 Credit: Aida Azlin Website

 Vision: “A writer, entrepreneur, and a proud believer fiercely committed to serving you to become the best version of yourself."

 About the Founder: A Singaporean graduate from Nanyang Technological University’s School of Art, Design, and Media.
 She was known for The Shawl Label which sold ethical shawls to serve women.
 The brand is currently closed but she is focusing on AA which has a similar purpose of serving the female ummah.

 Business: An online community for sisters made by sisters, the ethos of this company is to offer the 160,000 global community support and inspiration through letter-writing every Tuesday.
 The love letters are written to empower and connect women.
 Most of the services are free and there is a promise to keep the female empowerment ad-free and sponsor-free.
 AA does sell courses and products in the shop part of the business in order to be able to sustain and keep aspects of the community free.